lurchmath/lde/docs/index.md

 # The Lurch Deductive Engine (LDE)

-This documentation site contains the design of the LDE.
+This documentation site will contains the design of the LDE.

-We will implement that design, and as we do so, the various phases of development (accessible from the navigation menu above) will be converted from pages describing the plan into pages describing the completed API.
+Right now, however, it's a placeholder because this branch of the repository is a reconstruction of most of our work, sort of from scratch.

-Use the menu at the top of this site to find content.
+See the master branch for the old version, or check back later here for the new one.

 [See the source code repository here.](http://github.com/lurchmath/lde)